python-poetry/poetry/docs/cli.md

 poetry cache clear pypi:requests:2.24.0
 ```

+To suppress prompts and proceed with the action without interaction, pass `--assume-yes` or `-y`.

 ## source

 The `source` namespace regroups sub commands to manage repository sources for a Poetry project.